imzodev/stream-animate/README.md

   - File paths are correct and files exist
   - Audio files are in supported formats (WAV/MP3)
   - Overlay files are in supported formats (PNG/GIF/JPG)
+- **System tray not showing:** If the tray icon doesn't appear, your desktop environment may not support system trays.
+You can still quit the application with `Ctrl+C` in the terminal.
 - **Qt platform plugin:** If you see `Could not load the Qt platform plugin "xcb"`, install the missing dependencies (Ubuntu: `sudo apt-get install libxcb-cursor0`).
 - **Global hotkeys on macOS:** Approve the accessibility prompt so the listener can capture shortcuts while other apps are focused.